 A revolutionary shift in outcomes analytics

-For nearly three decades, Quantros has helped clients analyze and improve their performance through a vast dataset of inpatient claims, which grew exponentially with the latest Bluebook-Quantros innovation, Outcomes Analytics+ (OA+), a groundbreaking approach to healthcare analytics.
+For nearly three decades, Quantros has helped clients analyze and improve their performance through a vast dataset of inpatient claims, which grew exponentially with Outcomes Analytics, a groundbreaking approach to healthcare quality analytics.

-With input and insight from industry leaders across the country, OA+ combines both outpatient and inpatient data to provide an unprecedented line of sight into the performance of hospitals, systems, and physicians across the continuum of care.
+With input and insight from industry leaders across the country, Outcomes Analytics combines both outpatient and inpatient data to provide an unprecedented line of sight into the performance of hospitals, systems, and physicians across the continuum of care.

 Primarily, provider quality analytics have been focused on a single event (encounter-based), offering a narrow picture of the inpatient-only experience.

-But according to Bluebook’s Chief Product Officer, Lindsey Klein, in the last 10 years, the bulk of Quantros’ clients saw their outpatient volumes, including emergency and observation patients, outpace their inpatient volumes, prompting a re-evaluation of Quantros’ outcomes methodology.
+But in the last 10 years, the bulk of Quantros’ clients saw their outpatient volumes, including emergency and observation patients, outpace their inpatient volumes, prompting a re-evaluation of Quantros’ outcomes methodology.

-“To support our clients in the way they need, we knew we had to move away from an inpatient-only analysis and provide a comprehensive solution that looks across the continuum to create a broad view of the patient care cycle,” explained Klein.
+The reassessment resulted in a move away from an inpatient-only analysis to a more comprehensive solution that looks across the continuum to create a broad view of the patient care experience.

 A new perspective on meaningful data

-“Many patients are chronic patients that are being managed both medically and surgically in different settings with different interventions over a period of time, often moving between inpatient and outpatient environments,” said Klein.
+“Many patients are chronic patients that are being managed both medically and surgically in different settings with different interventions over a period of time, often moving between inpatient and outpatient environments,” said Chief Innovation Officer Bill Kampine.
 “We evolved our solution to look at patient movement and identify bottlenecks in assessing performance and costs across those continuums.”